gstroup/apimocker/README.md

 Values from config.json will override values from command line.
 After you get up and running, you should put your mock responses in a better location.
 It's not a good idea to keep them under the "node_modules" directory.
+Make sure another process is not already using the port you want.
+If you want port 80, you may need to use "sudo" on Mac OSX.

 ### Windows note
 After installing from npm, you'll need to edit this file: